Relativity implications of the quantum phase: Reciprocally relativistic quantum mechanics

+Finally there is a third central generator of the central extension denoted $A$ that is the second generator of the $\mathcal{A}( 2) $ subgroup.\ \ This generator is a new prediction of the theory.
+It has dimensions of the reciprocal of tension (in MKS units, m/Newton).\ \ \

-This is a definitive prediction of the theory; it is in the `nonrelativistic' domain and is a `residue' of the full theory.
-It should be possible to detect $A$ using the above spin interaction.
+Given how fundamental the central generators $I$ and $M$ are to physics, we expect $A$ to be fundamental also. $A$ interacts through a non-inertial generalization to usual `nonrelativistic' spin \cite{Low8}.
+It embodies energy $A b^{2}$ just as mass embodies energy $M c^{2}$.
+In the full reciprocal relativistic theory they {\itshape combine} into a generalized power-force stress `tensor' realized by the generators $M_{a,b}$ (125).\ \ This is a definitive prediction of the theory; the central generators $A$ is a `residue' of the full theory in its contraction to the `nonrelativistic' domain.
+It should be possible to detect $A$ using the above mentioned noninertial spin interaction.\ \